nnk03/TENZIES-REACT-JS/README.md

 # TENZIES-REACT-JS

-This is a Tenzies Game developed using React JS.
+This is a Tenzies Game developed using React JS during the Scrimba React JS tutorial.
 The deployed site can be found here ([https://steady-marshmallow-d4824d.netlify.app](https://steady-marshmallow-d4824d.netlify.app))

 The aim of the game is to make all the numbers on the dice same.